JimDanner/definitelytyped-thunderbird-webext-browser/doc/Reserved words.md

 This would be a syntax error because of the reserved keyword.
 In the Firefox API, such cases do not occur; in Thunderbird, there are various properties called `delete` or `import`.

 ## Solutions
-For each solution, I have tried to ascertain whether it works in VS Code and in WebStorm.
+For each solution, I have tried to ascertain whether it works in VS Code and in WebStorm. *TL;DR*: only solution 4 works.

 ### 1. Define under different name + export under right name
 The project definitelytyped-firefox-webext-browser, from which this one is derived, deals with reserved words in the following way.